 In summary, this highest ever 60k sign-up bonus is hard to pass up.
 If you have any plans to fly across the states, this is a pretty valuable offer.
 Or if you simply fly anywhere JetBlue flies, you can get great value out of the offer.

-Tip: Watch out for the 30k sign-up offer that is still being featured prominently on many websites, including the Jetblue website.
+Tip: Steer clear of the 30k sign-up offer that is still being featured prominently on many websites, including the Jetblue website.
 Make sure the application page displays the 60k bonus.

 (photo: Cory W. Watts)